Bait 3D: Release

 Bait had its premiere at the Venice Film Festival where it was shown out of competition on 1 September 2012.
 The film was released theatrically on 20 September 2012 Australia and on 29 November 2012 in Singapore.

 The film was released on DVD in Australia on 16 January 2013 without the "3D" subtitle as Bait; it was only released in 3D on Blu-ray.

 Reception

-The film received a 47% approval rating on Rotten Tomatoes based on 32 reviews.
 Margaret Pomeranz rated the film 3.5/5 stars and said it would appeal to a specific genre audience, while David Stratton rated it 2.5/5 stars and criticized the film for not investing the audience in its characters.
 Others, such as Jake Wilson of The Age, saw it as a film that is somewhat enjoyable on the basis of being an "awful" film.

-Cancelled sequel
+Sequel

 Production of a sequel called Deep Water, about a plane en route from China to Australia crashing in the Pacific Ocean, was scrapped in March 2014 due to "uncomfortable similarities" to the disappearance of Malaysia Airlines Flight 370.

+In May 2023 however, it was announced Gene Simmons along with Arclight Films' chairman Gary Hamilton had formed Simmons/Hamilton Prods with the first film from the company being the previously shelved Deep Water with Renny Harlin set to direct.
+By December of that year, Aaron Eckhart and Ben Kingsley were shooting scenes on the film in Gran Canaria with prior shooting done in New Zealand.